chelsearbann/Exploring-AI-ML-With-Literary-Connections/README.md

 ## Intro

 For this project, AI was used to create tags for book reviews based on the sentiments in the review.
-Based on the sentiment-tag, the reviews would be matched with an image and placed in a 3D map using an open-source visualization toolkit.
+Based on the sentiment-tag, the reviews would be matched with an image (also tagged by sentiment) and placed in a 3D map using an open-source visualization toolkit.
 The primary dataset contained real reviews of "To Kill A Mockingbird" (TKAM) by Harper Lee, sourced from Goodreads (https://www.goodreads.com/).
 This targeted selection allows for concentrated analysis of reader feedback and thematic connections within the text.
 Later, the project can expand to include other datasets.
 It is important to note that due to the scope/timeframe of the class, the project was not completed.

+## Critical Questions:

+How can complex ideas be visualized?

+Can ideas be connected back to the media that influenced them?

+Do algorithms’ feature maps relate ideas similarly to humans?

 ## Problem Statement: